bwoo14/2420_week11_Lab/README.md

   - Root privilges on both servers

 ## Tutorial to Create the Backup Script
+- Create a directory in your homedirectory containing a file.
+For example you can run `mkdir testbackup1 && touch file1`.
+This will be the file we will be using to test a backup script and the backup service
 - This tutorial assumes that the you have successfully created two DigitalOcean servers using the following video: https://vimeo.com/758870226/f75da348fc?embedded=true&source=vimeo_logo&owner=17609105
 ### Testing if your backup server is accessible with `rsync`
 - Run the command `rsync -aPv -e "ssh -i <path to ssh key>" <file(s)> <user>@<ip-address>:<destination>`